tardis-sn/tardis-sn.github.io/content/team/collaboration.md

 ## Project Students
-Other than GSoC, several other students work on different projects through funding programs by organization like NumFOCUS, XSEDE-EMPOWER, etc.
+Other than GSoC, several other students work on different projects through funding programs by organization like NumFOCUS,XSEDE-EMPOWER, etc.

 | Semester  | Name     | Project  |  Funding Organization  |
 |----------|----------|----------|----------|